jancr/blog-posts/posts/good_bayesian_1.md

 While at first glance these may seem more useful, because it is tempting to interpret it as the probability of COVID19 if I have a positive test.
-The correct interpretation is "The probability of COVID19 if my prior probability of COVID19 is the one the one who is congruent with
+The correct interpretation is "The probability of COVID19 if my prior probability of COVID19 is the one who is congruent with
 $P(D)=\frac{28}{153}\approx{}0.183$

 To make this more concrete.
 Imagine I go out and redo the experiment, but